lantins/float64-website/source/blog/2014-08-20-php-fpm-sockets-apache-mod-proxy-fcgi-ubuntu.md

 The instructions below are all bundled together so you _can_ copy them into your text editor and replace occurrences of `example` and `example.com` with your own settings then paste into a terminal window.
-But I suggest you do it one step at a time to see whats going on.
+But I suggest you do it one step at a time to see what's going on.

 ~~~ bash
 # Install packages